total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 The `keyof User` will be a union of the property names, such as `id` or `name`.
 And by using `as`, we are telling TypeScript that `key` is a like a more precise string.

-With this change, the error goes away.
+With this change, the error goes away - but our code is a little less safe.
+If our object has an unexpected key, we might get some odd behavior.

 #### Option 2: Using a `for` Loop

-The `for` loop approach is similar to the `Object.keys().forEach()` approach, but it's a bit more generic.
+The `for` loop approach is similar to the `Object.keys().forEach()` approach.
 We can use a `for` loop and pass in an object instead of a `user`:

 ```tsx
 function printUser(user: User) {